wrapperband/Tame-Mossley-FloodRisk/README.md

 ### Method

-In line with Open Condition Monitoring an analysis of publically available River Gauge information was performed.
+In line with Open Condition Monitoring an analysis of public ally available River Gauge information was performed.
 [Ref14 : OCM ];[Ref22 :  Maintenance Techniques and Analysis]

 Gauge data for Mossley Tame river was obtained from :   [Ref1] : riverlevels.uk

 This data contains an average river level for the day and a maximum and minimum level for the day.

+The river level data was inspected and a number of incorrect gauge readings were deleted.
+These were identified by the number 99.9999 and were understood to be when the gauge had failed.

 The Flood data for 17/3/2019 raw data was obtained Government flood warning information service.
 [Ref2]

 The data was input into a spreadsheet and various charts were  produced to show various aspects of the river level data, see results and spreadsheet charts tab.

-Rain data from [Ref3] was analysed and compared with flood levels.
+Rain data from [Ref3] was checked, analysed and compared with flood levels.

 ### Observations :